maybe12200/Yonda/docs/jobs.md

   ### It would be great if you are

   - Heavy user of knowledge/project management tools.
-  - Enthusiastic about NexVoo products as a user or contributor.
+  - Enthusiastic about Yonda products as a user or contributor.

   ## Contact us

   Interested?
-Send us your CV to [contact@NexVooAI.info].
+Send us your CV to [contact@YondaAI.info].

   Feel free to include any extra information (GitHub link, previous projects, personal blog etc.).